SEC logo

 Introduction

-• Workshop overview and SEC’S role in the energy transition.
+• Workshop overview and the role of SEC in the energy transition.

-• Introduce students to the renewable industry and the workshop outline.
+• Introduce students to the renewable industry and future workforce requirements.

 Discuss the energy transition